igemnace/dotfiles/README.md

 # igemnace's dotfiles

+## Note

+This repo is full of cruft, hard-coding, hacks, and whatnot.
+I might have been proud of my dotfiles at some point in time, but as I've grown in learning, I've come to realize that **none** of what I do here is done elegantly.

+I'll be giving as much effort as I can spare to remedy this, but that's not saying much.
+It'll take me quite a bit of time to clean this up.

+To anyone else reading this, you are free to steal a snippet or two if you like something; I leave it to your good judgment. **Caveat emptor.**

+## Introduction

 These are the miscellaneous dotfiles for most of the themed elements in my desktop (i3, rofi, etc).